 The Iron Imprisoners line of bosses (this is technically the “Iron Imprisoner I”) are a cut above the usual Kingdom Hearts bosses, clearly intended to be fought with friends in multiplayer and a terror to fight solo, forcing you to have pitch-perfect dodging and blocking skills or suffer.
-That said, this is the easiest of the lot.
+For what it’s worth, this is the easiest of the lot.
 The Iron Imprisoner line gets its name from their ability to trap the player in a cage, which must be destroyed from within while the enemy wails on you.
 Ironically, the the Imprisoner isn’t just an “Imprisoner” but is also imprisoned: its arms are chained across its chest and its feet are trapped in some sort of iron case (indeed, the Japanese name is “Iron Prisoner”).
 Unfortunately for you, it can fly, shoot lasers from its case, and also has a few spinning attacks.
 Because the Imprisoner is rather slow, it’s possible to pin it down with repeat long-distance attacks (preferably Firaga), which it will not be able to escape, since BBS lacks KH2’s “revenge value” system.
 Failing all else, just come back later.
-Unfortunately, the further you go through the arena, the harder it will be to level up to bypass their challenges.
+Unfortunately, the harder the Arena challenge, the harder it will be to level up to bypass it.

-Yeah, that’s something else I should mention: BBS is incredibly hard to grind past a certain level, and while you can technically get up to Level 99, you might die of old age before it happens.
-You can certain meld better commands and gain all the game’s abilities in a fair amount of time, but levelling up traditionally?
+Yeah, that’s something else I should mention: BBS is incredibly hard to grind past a certain level.
+While you can technically get up to Level 99, you might die of old age before it happens.
+You can certainly meld better commands and gain all the game’s abilities in a short amount of time, but levelling up traditionally?
 Not a chance.